As it continues to expand its healthcare sector on a very high speed, Dubai is all set to become a major international medical tourism hub.

 A government official said that Dubai’s Department of Health and Regulation (DHA) is exerting extra efforts in boosting and strengthening the medical tourism sector of the Emirate through a Medical Tourism strategy.

 It is by way of through identification and effective communication with key stakeholders, market research and global benchmarking health care practices & prices by launching packages involving the health, tourism and hospitality sectors as well as identified healthcare providers.

 Also, slackening of patient’s visa requirements is included in the plan to address the healthcare necessity in UAE.

-The government official underscores that the government is eager to adapt international healthcare system and governance as well as sharing the country’s expertise through the development of bilateral relationships in the field of healthcare services.
+The government official underscores that the government is eager to adopt international healthcare system and governance as well as sharing the country’s expertise through the development of bilateral relationships in the field of healthcare services.

-At the same time, major realtor has announced plans to develop a new healthcare complex by 2017, catering for growing demand for private healthcare in Dubai which is driven by local demand and medical tourism.
+At the same time, a major realtor has announced plans to develop a new healthcare complex by 2017, catering for growing demand for private healthcare in Dubai which is driven by local demand and medical tourism.

-A joint venture agreement was already signed with Dubai Healthcare City (DHC) to develop mixed-use project in Dubai Healthcare City at an estimated cost of around AED800 million (US$217m).
+A joint venture agreement was already signed with Dubai Healthcare City (DHC) to develop a mixed-use project in Dubai Healthcare City at an estimated cost of around AED800 million (US$217m).